|Camp Info||Cabins||Reservations||Contact||Mackinac Info||Video Tour|

 If you are planning a group or family event see our group/family reunion information.

-Whether or not you are planning an event, Mackinaw Mill Creek camping has the facilities and beautiful setting to help make your visit to the Alanson area a memorable and enjoyable time for all.
+Whether or not you are planning an event, Mackinaw Mill Creek Camping has the facilities and beautiful setting to help make your visit to Mackinaw City a memorable and enjoyable time for all.

 The campground facilities include: